Mississippi Metro Map

-Rivers both connect and divide.
-Not just the sublunar and the supernatural, also the real and the real.
-They're mankind's first highways, linking up all points on either shore along the navigable stretch between estuary and source.
-But rivers are also nature's ready-made borders, seized upon by surveyors and mapmakers as obvious dividing markers (1) for the land they irrigate.
+Rivers both connect and divide; not just the sublunar and the supernatural, also different parts of the real world.
+They’re mankind’s first highways, linking up all points on either shore along the navigable stretch between estuary and source.
+But rivers are also nature’s ready-made borders, seized upon by surveyors and mapmakers as obvious dividing markers (1) for the land they irrigate.

 One of the best examples of the river’s myriad functions is the Mississippi.
 Springing in Minnesota and merging with the Gulf of Mexico at the southern tip of Louisiana, this is an all-American river.
 Yet it is also a frontier stream – forming part of the border of no less than ten US states.

 Old Man River also divides the country in two distinct halves, underlined by differences in agricultural patterns, population density, and even the squareness of states.
 It’s no coincidence that the Gateway Arch, symbolic portal to the West, is located in St. Louis (2).

 At the same time, the Mississippi is also a great unifier.
 Its basin covers 40% of the continental United States, the rivers and other waterways it connects extend across 31 states, enabling commerce between places flung far across the North American continent.